 - ASTM F1959: Tyndale participates and Tyndale’s Scott Margolin is Chairman of the ASTM committee responsible for maintaining the Standard Test Method for Determining the Arc Rating of Materials for Clothing.
 As the official method for determining how much arc flash protection a fabric or fabric system provides to the wearer, this test method is central to electrical safety.

 - Tyndale regularly invests in full-scale real-world arc flash demonstrations, illuminating the power of an arc flash, the importance of wearing the right AR clothing and PPE, the impact of variables like care and maintenance and proper vs. improper wear on worker safety, and putting other frequently-asked questions to the test.

 - We offer the industry’s largest selection of arc-rated (AR) garments – encompassing an unmatched choice of AR fabrics, colors, cuts, brands, and styles.
-We also continually enhance our collections of Tyndale brand AR clothing – proudly Made in USA from fabric to finished garment – to raise the bar on performance, comfort, style, quality, and value.
+We also continually enhance our collections of Tyndale brand AR clothing – to raise the bar on performance, comfort, style, quality, and value.

 - We are dedicated to providing education and training resources – blog articles, webinars, resource collections, online AR safety library, technical consultations, videos, and more – aimed at empowering employers to better protect workers.

 Looking for a fresh take on arc flash safety as summer approaches?

 Tune in to our inaugural season of Arc Week: a week-long educational look at the world of arc flash hazards through the lens of Shark Week – “television’s longest-running, and most anticipated summer event.”
 In each episode, you’ll find engaging, memorable parallels that bring important lessons about risk protection and PPE to life.
 Look out for season 2 later this summer.